suriya00567/Swarm-Intelligence-for-Autonomous-Microgrid-Energy-Balancing/README.md

-# Renewable Energy Storage Optimization using Particle Swarm Optimization (PSO)
+# Swarm Intelligence for Autonomous Microgrid Energy Balancing

 This project investigates the application of **Particle Swarm Optimization (PSO)** to minimize the mismatch between renewable energy generation and consumption by optimizing energy storage utilization.